 Ending rough sleeping

 This groundswell of support has been reflected in West Berkshire.
-I was delighted to be able to facilitate the homelessness round table last March, hosted by West Berkshire Council, which brought together all interested bodies, both statutory and voluntary.
-We heard then about MEAM, Making Every Adult Matter, and its approach to working with the particularly vulnerable, hard-to-reach homeless whose complex needs mean that they find it almost impossible to access help.
-West Berkshire has since been accepted into the MEAM project, the steering group is meeting monthly and a coordinator is in post.
+Building on the homelessness round table back in March 2017, which brought together all interested bodies, both statutory and voluntary, West Berkshire is now part of the MEAM project, which is a joined-up way of working with the particularly vulnerable, hard-to-reach homeless whose complex needs mean that they find it almost impossible to access help.
+The steering group representing all these groups and chaired by Thames Valley Police, is meeting monthly and a coordinator is in post.
 He is now working with around 5 to 10 individuals.